 88 percent of online shoppers incorporate them into their purchasing decision

 72 percent of consumers will wait until they read reviews before making a purchasing decision

 Search engines such as Google want to recommend the most credible businesses to users, which is why ranking higher in an online search is crucial to driving business.
 Reviews can help with this.

 Tips for responding to reviews

 Responding to reviews helps to build credibility for your business.
-Whether the review is positive or negative, your business should still make an effort to respond.
+Whether it’s positive or negative, your business should still make an effort to respond.
 Here are a few tips for responding to a customer review:

-Responses to positive reviews need only to be simple, but should be unique to each reviewer.
+Responses to positive reviews should be simple and unique to each reviewer.
 Adding a personal touch to your response only further conveys that you care about your customers and their experience.
 Respond using the reviewer’s name with a simple greeting such as “Hello” or “Hi.”
 You can also end the response with your name and title for further personalization.

 Reviews have the power to impact online presence and the way that potential customers view a business.
 Show current and potential customers that you care about what they have to say, and you will start to see positive results.